 The organizations will not be providing a certification for translations, but we applaud and appreciate your efforts!

-Can I list my participation in my portfolio?
+Can we list our participation in our portfolio?

-Yes, feel free to include that you participated in this event in your portfolio.
+Yes, feel free to include that you and your organization participated in this event in your portfolio.

 Please email email@example.com with any other questions.
 Thank you!